 - 1. Replaced HVAC equipment shall have an EUL of fifteen (15) years. - 2.
 Replaced HVAC distribution system shall have an EUL of 25 years (25) years. - 3.
 Repaired HVAC distribution system shall have an EUL of fifteen (15) years. - 4.
 Must submit with Scope of Work Inspection request a floor plan (may be hand drawn) that clearly indicates the dimensions of the home with room layouts and: - a.
 Square footage and calculations used to determine the tonnage of the equipment. - b.
 The locations of all vents, returns and attic access. - 5.
 HVAC Equipment may be replaced. - a.
 HVAC equipment repair or replacement, less than 13 years old, must include a complete evaluation/review of the unit, insulation, duct work and thermostat from a licensed HVAC company.
 A copy of the evaluation/review must be included with the Scope of Work Inspection. - b.
 HVAC equipment must be 14.3 SEER2 / 15 SEER for Split Systems, 13.4 SEER2 / 14 SEER for Packaged Units and be Energy Star rated at a minimum. - c.
 HVAC equipment must have a minimum ten (10) year parts warranty including the compressor. - 6.
 New first time HVAC systems may be installed. - a.
 HVAC equipment must be 14.3 SEER2 / 15 SEER for Split Systems, 13.4 SEER2 / 14 SEER for Packaged Units and be Energy Star rated at a minimum. - b.
 HVAC equipment must have a minimum ten (10) year parts warranty including the compressor. - 7.
+If required may include Outside Air (OA) system and controller such as "AprilAire" that meets ASHRAE 62.2. - 8.
 Duct work may be repaired or replaced and must be: - a.
 Appropriately sized - b.
 Insulated to R-8 minimum. - c.
-Sealing of joints and seams shall be with UL listed bucket mastic (not tape). - 8.
-Contractor shall supply the sponsor with the AHRI for the equipment installed that must be provided with the request for Final Inspection. - 9.
+Sealing of joints and seams shall be with UL listed bucket mastic (not tape). - 9.
+Contractor shall supply the sponsor with the AHRI for the equipment installed that must be provided with the request for Final Inspection. - 10.
 HVAC equipment must be registered thru the manufacturer for the warranty by the Contractor.
-A copy of the warranty registration must be provided with the request for Final Inspection. - 10.
-A 200 AMP service upgrade to electrical is permitted if necessary for HVAC install. - 11.
+A copy of the warranty registration must be provided with the request for Final Inspection. - 11.
+A 200 AMP service upgrade to electrical is permitted if necessary for HVAC install. - 12.
 It is the Sponsor's responsibility to inform the homeowner of increased utility rates.